 Ferris has begun work on a missing women and sex work database, funded by an Insight Development Grant from the Social Sciencs and Humanities Research Council.
 The digital database will include academic research, print and visual media, online and offline activism, commemorative initiatives and image collections.
 She is collaborating with Winnipeg’s Stopping Violence Against Aboriginal Women Action Group and hopes the database will encourage further work in these understudied areas.

-Dr. Nancy Kang is an Assistant Professor of Women’s and Gender Studies.
+Dr. Nancy Kang is an Assistant Professor of Women’s and Gender Studies and Canada Research Chair in Transnational Feminisms and Gender-Based Violence.
 She specializes in transnational, multi-ethnic, and diaspora women’s literatures.
 Her current research project examines narratives of alternative mothering, interracialism, and forms of violence against North American women of color.

 Dr. Kang co-authored The Once and Future Muse: The Poetry and Poetics of Rhina P. Espaillat (University of Pittsburgh Press, 2018) with Dr. Silvio Torres-Saillant (Dean’s Professor of Humanities, Syracuse University), part of the Latino and Latin American Profiles series edited by Dr. Frederick Luis Aldama (Distinguished Professor, The Ohio State University).
 She co-edited The Culture and Philosophy of Ridley Scott (Lexington Books, 2013) with Ashley Barkman and Dr. Adam Barkman (Chair of Philosophy, Redeemer University College).
 Her scholarship has appeared in such journals as LIT: Literature Interpretation Theory, MELUS: Multi-Ethnic Literatures of the United States, Canadian Literature, Women’s Studies, Latino Studies Journal, African American Review, Callaloo, Journal of Lesbian Studies, and Essays on Canadian Writing.
 She has contributed articles for such reference sources as The Oxford Dictionary of Caribbean and Afro-Latin American Biography, The Oxford Encyclopedia of Latino/a Literature, Keywords in Latino Studies, Great Lives from History: Asian and Pacific Islander Americans, and The African American National Biography.